jcolag/entropy-arbitrage/2020-04-09-trek-conscience.md

  >
  > Us thinketh hem...

-The [Exeter Book](https://en.wikipedia.org/wiki/Exeter_Book), a bit over that millennium mark, is recognizable as relating to English, but requires a lot of knowledge of etymology and linguistics to read.
+The {% wiki Exeter_Book|Exeter Book|en %}, a bit over that millennium mark, is recognizable as relating to English, but requires a lot of knowledge of etymology and linguistics to read.

  > Ic eom wunderlicu wiht wifum on hyhte
  >